COMBINED - Mean Watershed Score

 Click map to enlarge and explore Watershed Health Assessments:

-As expected, none of the watersheds in MN are in perfect health, as most of the major watersheds across the state received an average or slightly above average score.
-Due to very comprehensive landscape changes and a growing human population, all of the 5 components of watershed health have been degraded to some degree, although the drivers of degradation differ by region.
+As expected, none of the watersheds in Minnesota are in perfect health.
+Due to comprehensive landscape changes and a growing human population, all of the five components of watershed health have been degraded to some degree, although the drivers of degradation differ by region.

 - The Twin Cities metropolitan area and developed corridors toward St. Cloud and Rochester are degraded due to impervious surfaces, intensity of water use and point source pollution.
 They also have limited connectivity due to the intensity of land use that accompanies urban development.